The Truth About Meditation: Myths, Fears, and Misconceptions

 Is Meditation Just Wishful Thinking?

 Yeah right!
-Hundreds of peer-reviewed scientific journals have shown that meditation literally changes the size and shape of the brain.
+Hundreds of peer-reviewed scientific studies have shown that meditation literally changes the size and shape of the brain.
 Parts of the brain associated with fear become smaller.
 The regions associated with regulating emotions and learning become larger.
 Even overall gray matter increases!?

 Also, a little meditation has shown measurable increases in happiness, gratitude, a sense of oneness and connectedness, peace and joy.
 Not to mention a decrease in stress, blood pressure, chronic pain, anxiety and depression.